chatox/networks-science-course/upf-2018-evaluation.md

 * After 24 hours, work will not be accepted

 Not delivering an assignment means a zero grade in that assignment.

+Your assignment should end with the following statement: *We hereby declare that, except for the code provided by the course instructors, all of our code, report, and figures were produced by ourselves.*

+Please note that it is often easy for the instructors to know if you have copied parts of your work from an external source, as we have done the same online searches that you will do, plus coding styles are very evident for someone with experience.

 ## Getting a grade in the in-class tests or exam